webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Dodge-and-Resist.md

 ---
 aliases:
 - Dodge and Resist
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/3
+- Ability/Tier/Mid
-  - Abilities
+- Ability/Pool/Speed
-  - Abilitiesnabler
+- Ability/Categories/Meta
-type: Enabler
-points: 3 Speed
 ---

-# Dodge and Resist
+## Dodge and Resist

-**Points**: 3 Speed Points
+>3+  Speed
-**Type**: Enabler

 You can reroll any of your Might, Speed, or Intellect defense rolls and take the better of the two results.
+Enabler.